UriShX/vpn-profile-switcher/README.md

 Run `./vpn-profile-switcher.sh -h` to list the available parameters:

->vpn-profile-switcher.sh v1.1.0
+> vpn-profile-switcher.sh v1.1.1
->Get NordVPN recommended profile and set OpenVPN or WireGuard on OpenWRT to use said profile.
+> Get NordVPN recommended profile and set OpenVPN or WireGuard on OpenWRT to use said profile.
 >
->Usage: ./vpn-profile-switcher.sh [options <parameters>]
+> Usage: ./vpn-profile-switcher.sh [options <parameters>]
 >
->Options:
+> Options:
 >   -h | --help,					Print this help message
 >   -t | --type < openvpn | wireguard >,		Select either OpenVPN or WireGuard.
 Default is OpenVPN.
 >   -p | --protocol < udp | tcp >,		Select either UDP or TCP connection.
 Default is UDP, and it is the only choice for WireGuard.
 >   -c | --country < code | name >,		Select Country to filter by.
 Default is closest to your location.
 >   -g | --group < group_name >,			Select group to filter by.
 >   -r | --recommendations < number >,		Number of recommendations to ask from NordVPN API.
 >   -d | --distance < number >,			Minimal load distance between recommended server and current configuration.
 >   -l | --login-info < filename >,		Specify file for VPN login credentials.
 Default is 'secret' (stored in /etc/openvpn/).
 Applicable only for OpenVPN.
 >   -i | --interface < interface >,		Specify interface to use for WireGuard.
 Default is 'nordlynx'.
 Applicable only for WireGuard.
+>   -b | --db-location < github | local >,	Specify location of the database.
+Default is 'github'.
 >
->Examples:
+> Examples:
 >   ./vpn-profile-switcher.sh -t openvpn -p udp -c us -r 3 -d 10 -l secret
 >   ./vpn-profile-switcher.sh -t wireguard -p udp -c us -r 3 -d 10 -i nordlynx
 >
->For more information see README in repo: https://github.com/UriShX/vpn-profile-switcher
+> For more information see README in repo: https://github.com/UriShX/vpn-profile-switcher

 #### Script parameters